Part 1 of 2; Hungarian translation here

 The following text is the basis of a talk that I gave to the Scandza Forum in Oslo on July 1, 2017.
 Because time was short, however, I dispensed with the written text and spoke extemporaneously on the topic.

-So, what is postmodernism?
-There are two senses of the term.
+What is postmodernism, and how is it inconsistent with a robust politics of identity?
+There are two senses of postmodernism.
 The first is postmodern philosophy.
 When people talk about postmodern philosophy, they mean things like the critique of Cartesianism, atomistic individualism, and other ideas that came out of modern Western philosophy.
 I have no quarrel with the postmodern attempt to get beyond modern Western philosophy.
 In fact, I agree with 90% of it.

 The other kind of postmodernism comes out of literary and cultural studies and refers to an attitude toward culture, which is characterized in two ways: by eclecticism and by irony.

 I would like to argue that those two attitudes are profoundly subversive of identity.
-And since we are about identity, we need to have a sense of what’s wrong with postmodernism.
+Since White Nationalism is all about defending racial and cultural identity, we need to have a sense of what’s wrong with postmodernism.
 What’s wrong with cultural eclecticism and irony?

 What does it mean to be eclectic?
 Eclecticism today basically means multiculturalism.
 To be eclectic is to lack a unity of taste and style.
 Instead, one’s tastes are diverse and all-encompassing.
 Now what’s wrong with that?
 Isn’t it possible to like a little bit of everything?